 '''

 Enable worker mode

 with pipe.worker_mode:

 if pipe.is_controller:

-Import print function that prepends MPI rank to message

-from prism.internal import rprint

-Make call to use this function
+Make call to print rank

-'''

-'''

-Equivalent to 'rprint("Reporting in.")'
+Equivalent to 'print("My rank is %i." % (pipe.comm.rank))'

-pipe.make_call(rprint, "Reporting in.")
+pipe.make_call(lambda x: print("My rank is %i." % (x)), 'pipe.comm.rank')

 '''

 This is especially useful when one combines a serial code with PRISM, but wants PRISM to execute in MPI.
 An application example of this is Hybrid sampling.